 Place a reset action on a Settings screen.
 Don't use a context menu or action bar.

-Don't put a Delete action in an action bar.
-Use an action menu instead to make it harder for users to delete an item by accident.
+Don't place a Delete action in an action bar.
+Use an action menu instead to minimize the risk of users deleting an item accidentally.
 Since the action menu button appears at the bottom right of the screen and the Delete action appears at the bottom of the action menu, users can double-tap to delete an item.

 If users delete an item from a list or grid, remove the item from the screen using a delete animation.